Helpful explainers before the big shots for the little ones

 Sometimes our soldiers need help fighting off disease.
 Vaccines act as a teacher – they go in and teach our soldiers how to fight off the invaders before they attack our immune system.
 Then, when the invaders attack, your soldiers remember what they’ve been taught.
 They’re trained and ready to fight off the attackers, and you stay healthy.

 One of the most common fears children will have about vaccines is pain.
 Many vaccines are given as a shot, although some are given orally or sniffed through the nose.

-For younger children, including toddlers and preschoolers, distraction at the point of the vaccination can help.
-Bringing their favourite toy, balloons or bubbles, or even some fruit to eat during the vaccination process can divert their attention and avert a meltdown.
+For younger children, distraction at the point of the vaccination can help.
+Bringing their favourite toy, a show to watch, or even some fruit to eat during the vaccination process can divert their attention and avert a meltdown.

 Why are vaccines so important?

 Vaccines are critical, not only to protect us, but for the health of people around us.
 When we stay healthy, we can’t pass our disease onto others through our runny nose or cough.

 But not everyone can get a vaccine to keep themselves safe.
 So, when enough people are vaccinated, it helps stop the disease spreading, which protects other people who can’t get vaccinated.
 That’s what we call herd immunity.

 For example, you could explain to a child, that grandma or grandpa may not be able to get a vaccine, because the right sort of vaccine – or teacher – isn’t available.
 But when we all get vaccinated, we can stop the disease from reaching our loved ones, so they don’t need the teacher to stay safe.